SearchingSteve/Password-Generator-CLI/README.md

 # Password Generator CLI

-A simple command-line interface (CLI) application built with Node.js that generates random passwords of lowercase letters.
+A command-line interface (CLI) application built with Node.js that generates customizable passwords based on user-specified criteria.

 ## Features

-- Generate passwords consisting of lowercase letters
+- Generate passwords with customizable length
+- Option to include numbers in the password
+- Option to include capital letters in the password
-- Customizable password length
+- Option to include symbols in the password
 - Default password length of 8 if not specified
-- Help message to guide users on application usage
+- Help command to display usage instructions

 ## Usage